leiradel/luamods/proxyud/README.md

 Does the same thing as `debug.getuservalue`, but checks if the argument is a full userdata.
 Convenience function for when the debug library is not available.

+### `proxyud.identitymetatable`

+Returns a metatable that forwards all metamethods to the original object.
+Each call to `proxyud.identitymetatable` returns a new table.

+The following metamethods are not present in the identity metatable:

+* `__gc`: This metamethod would call the original object's `__gc`, which would be called again when the original object is collected.
+* `__mode`: This is a string rather than a function, so it's not possible to make it return the value from the original object's metatable.
+* `__name`: Same as with `__mode`.

 ## Changelog

 * 1.0.0
   * First public release
+* 1.1.0
+  * Added `proxyud.identitymetatable`

 ## License